yokoworks/yokoworks/README.md

 ---

-I’m especially passionate about clarifying logic across layers — from user flows to database design — to build products that feel simple, even when they aren’t.
+I’m especially interested in building products that stay clear across layers — from user flows and frontend implementation to API integration and data structure.

 Thanks for stopping by!
-If you're looking for a frontend developer who bridges design and engineering, let’s build something thoughtful together.
+If you're looking for a full-stack engineer with a frontend focus who bridges UX, implementation, and product clarity, let’s build something thoughtful together.